Doctor Aunty: Deepak Budki

 The next day before sunrise I hung my backpack on my

-On my return to Srinagar, I realized that Aunty
+On my return to Srinagar, I realised that Aunty

-current job because it didn’t fulfil my aspirations, not only due to financial
+I had been seriously considering leaving my current job because it didn't fulfil my aspirations, not only for financial reasons but also for emotional stability.
+Ultimately, after a few

 months, I took the unpleasant decision to resign from my present job and seek better prospects in Delhi.